harrisonlab/rootstock_AlleleSeq/README.md

-Data was unzipped and concatonated into R1 and R2 files in the subdirectory conc within each rootstock folder
+Data was unzipped and concatenated into R1 and R2 files in the subdirectory conc within each rootstock folder
 ```shell
 gunzip *
 cat 863_LIB6292_LDI5172_GTGAAA_L00*_R1.fastq.gz >m27_r1.fa